luispuerto/Brewing/brewcleaner/brew_whitelist.json.comments.md

 - `tmux`: You can have more than one terminal and have then in the background.
 Even if you close shell.
 - `tor`: Anonymizing overlay network for TCP.
 - `trash`: to send stuff to trash instead of `rm` it.
+- `udunits`: necesary for the sf package in R.
 - `vim`: Simple text editor in terminal.
 - `vitorgalvao/tiny-scripts/cask-repair`: To fix and update casks.
 - `wget`: download things from Internet.